mozilla-services/tuxedo/README.md

 ----------------------------
 The list of known languages is provided by ``languages.json`` in the directory ``inc/product-details/json``.
-The source of the data is the [Mozilla product-details library].
+The source of the data is the [Mozilla product-details library][prod-details].
 Feel free to update the JSON files from there.

 [prod-details]: http://svn.mozilla.org/libs/product-details/